PolySync/oscc/README.md

 `cd /usr/src/linuxcan/canlib/examples/`

 You can use the "listChannels" and "canmonitor" examples to determine which CAN channel your control bus is connected to.
-CAN monitor will dump any data on a selected channel and list channels will tell you what channels are avaliable.
+CAN monitor will dump any data on a selected channel and list channels will tell you what channels are available.
 You can use both to determine which channel you will need to use.
-Once you know the correct chanel number, you can run the joystick example with the command below.
+Once you know the correct channel number, you can run the joystick example with the command below.

 `./joystick-commander <channel-number>`

 **Controlling the Vehicle with the Joystick Gamepad**

 Once the joystick commander is up and running you can use it to send commands to the Arduino modules.
 The controls are listed when the programs start up.
 Be sure the switch on the back of the controller is switched to the 'X' position, not 'D'.
-The vehicle will only response to commands if control is enabled with the start button.
+The vehicle will only respond to commands if control is enabled with the start button.
 The back button disables control.

 Additional Vehicles & Contributing